Apply as a parent

 - have a good knowledge of English

-- can financially support yourself and your child without claiming public funds
+- can financially support yourself without claiming public funds

-If you do not meet these requirements you can still extend your permission to stay if:
+If you do not meet the English language and financial requirements you can still extend your permission to stay if:

 - your child in the UK is a British citizen or has lived in the UK for 7 years